stefan-hoeck/idris2-tutorial/src/Tutorial/Prim.md

 # Primitives

 In the topics we covered so far, we hardly ever talked about primitive types in Idris.
-They where around and we used them in some computations, but I never really explained how they work and where they come from, nor did I show in detail what we can and can't do with them.
+They were around and we used them in some computations, but I never really explained how they work and where they come from, nor did I show in detail what we can and can't do with them.